ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

 the code is checked in both raspberry pi as well in linux x86_64 using qemu emulator to know more about qemu emulator refer this https://github.com/multiarch/qemu-user-static

-It is better to use Arm Architecture instead of Qemu because the performance in Qemu is low when to arm. (eg. for 1000 x 1000 float32 time taken is 49s in qemu where as in arm time is 10.4s).
-When the code is Auto-vectorized the time taken is 1.4s
+It is better to use Arm Architecture instead of Qemu because the performance in Qemu is quite low since its  emulated platform.
+(Eg. for 1000 x 1000 float32 in qemu the time taken is 49s where as in arm architecture time is 10.4s).

+When the code is Auto-vectorized the time is reduced to is 1.4s in arm neon for 1k x 1k.